 At Nasalchowk Dabali nine Kings of the Shah dynasty had their coronations from 1775 to 1975 AD starting from King Pratap Singh Shah to King Birendra.
 It is the largest courtyard out of ten existing courtyards of the Palace.

-To the north of Nasal chowk lies Mohan Chowk built in 1649 AD by King Pratap Malla as their residential area.
-When the hill states rulers visited Kathmandu, they were entertained as guests in this courtyard.
+To the north of Nasal Chowk lies Mohan Chowk built in 1649 AD by King Pratap Malla as their residential area.
+When the hill-state rulers visited Kathmandu, they were entertained as guests in this courtyard.
 At the center, lies sundhara the golden water spout sculptured with birds and animals as if crowded together for a splash of water.
 It is said that King Rajendra was imprisoned in this part of Hanumandhoka after the Kot massacre, in 1847 AD.

 Currently, both these chowks (Mohan Chowk and Sundar Chowk)are prohibited to the public due to undergoing renovation after the 2015 earthquake.